archonic/limestone-accounts/README.md

 ### Bonus points
 * Login as the admin user that was created (from .env)
 * Visit /admin/flipper
-* Create the feature `public_registration` as a boolean and enable it.
+* Create the feature `public_registration` and enable it.
 Now anyone can register :clap:

 ### Setting up production
 A wiki will be written about this.